-135. During its 17th Ordinary Session held on 31st May, 2022, Intergovernmental Budget and Economic Council (IBEC) considered and adopted a report and a framework for sharing of funds arising from the contravention of County Government legislation.
-Going forward, the National Treasury has proposed that these revenues be captured in the annual County Governments Additional Allocations Bill to enable its disbursement to the relevant County Governments as tabulated by the Judiciary.

-136. In line with the advisory by the Attorney General that transfer of revenue from court fines emanating from county legislation to the County Governments can only be done by way of appropriation or by enactment of an Act of Parliament specifically excluding them from Consolidated Fund and Payable to the County Revenue Fund, the CGAAB 2023 proposes to allocate KShs 108.7 million to ten County Governments in FY 2023/24.
+- i.
+Court fines and fines emanating from contravention of County Legislation-KShs.
+5.6 Million - 136.
+During its 17th Ordinary Session held on 31st May, 2022, Intergovernmental Budget and Economic Council (IBEC) considered and adopted a report and a framework for sharing of funds arising from the contravention of County Government legislation.
+Going forward, the National Treasury has proposed that these revenues be captured in the annual County Governments Additional Allocations Bill to enable its disbursement to the relevant County Governments as tabulated by the Judiciary. - 137.
+In line with the advisory by the Attorney General that transfer of revenue from court fines emanating from county legislation to the County Governments can only be done by way of appropriation or by enactment of an Act of Parliament specifically excluding them from Consolidated Fund and Payable to the County Revenue Fund, the CGAAB 2023 proposes to allocate KShs 108.7 million to ten County Governments in FY 2023/24.
 For FY 2024/25, the Judiciary has provided a schedule indicating the revenue collected in FY 2022/23 was KShs 7.4 million and 12.3 million for FY 2023/24.
 The Judiciary has been called upon to budget this amount as a transfer to the County Governments to enable it to be transferred in the FY 2024/25.
-There is a provision of KShs.
-5 Million in the 2023 CGAA Bill allocated to Kiambu County and the same has been projected FY 2024/25.

 ii.
-The Management of the 20% Share of Mineral Royalties-Kshs.10 million
+The Management of the 20% Share of Mineral Royalties-Kshs.0.53 million

-- 137. The National Government is committed to ensuring that the mineral royalties due to the respective County Governments and communities in line with the Mining Act, 2016 are disbursed.
+138. The National Government is committed to ensuring that the mineral royalties due to the respective County Governments and communities in line with the Mining Act, 2016 are disbursed.
 To address this matter, the State Department of Mining will be forwarding to the National Treasury a framework for sharing the 20% share of mineral royalties among the County Governments for inclusion in the annual County Governments Additional Allocations Bill.
 Additionally, the Ministry of Mining, through a multi-agency team is currently finalizing the development of regulations with respect to the share of mineral royalty revenue due to communities.
-The regulations will provide for the transfer and management of the 10 percent share of mineral royalties due to communities. - 138.
-The purpose and objective of the Unconditional Additional Allocation are to disburse a 20% share of the counties' funds.
-Under the County Government Additional Allocations Bill, (CGAAB), Kiambu County has been allocated KShs.
-10 million, and it has projected a similar amount for FY 2024/25.
+The regulations will provide for the transfer and management of the 10 percent share of mineral royalties due to communities.

+139. The purpose and objective of the Unconditional Additional Allocation are to disburse a 20% share of the counties' funds.